Ultimatinium/yt/README.md

 - I will try to update everyday, so stay tuned.

+### Beta Version/Root Variants
-- For the Beta/Experimental YouTube and YouTube Music, click [here](https://github.com/Ultimatinium/yt-experimental/releases).
+- For the Beta/Experimental YouTube and YouTube Music with Root Variants, click [here](https://github.com/Ultimatinium/yt-experimental).

 ### You want to create your own?
 - Create your own releases by simple steps, click [here](https://bit.ly/3dhiACW) to do it.